ollelogdahl/ihct/README.md

 #### See [documentation](https://ollelogdahl.github.io/ihct/)

-To use this framework, include `ihct.h` and `ihct.c` in your project.
-See `ex.c` for an extended example.
+To use this framework, simply include `ihct.h` in your project and link to the library. **Everything else happens automatically**.
-The test creates it's own executable, and therefore needs an entrypoint.
 The following code should get you started.

 ```c
 #include <ihct.h>